ahvlima/rcloneMon/README.md

 ```
 myrclone jobname [basedir]
 ```
-* `proclog` - that is used to attach and process the log file while it's being written by `rclone`, and will produce the persistent *status file*.
+* `proclog` - that is used to attach to and process the log file while it's being written by `rclone`, to produce the real-time and persistent *status file*.
 *  `notify` - a sample notification exit, also written in PHP, that will be called by `myrclone` at the start and end of a job, receiving as parameter the full path of the *status file*.
 By examining the *status file* the script can send a message (using any available method) or email to the appropriate user.
 Writting and configuring this exit is beyond the scope of **rcloneMon**.

 ### cron